A Play in Three Acts

 Kanak Didnt you notice Jasmine has left.

 Manorama Oh, yes.
-I am so forgetful today.
+I seem to be so forgetful today.

 Kanak (with a sly smile, in a tone of newfound empathy with her mother) It is not what you think Mother.
 Jasmine, Manjula, Kasturi, the girls pulled out all stops.
 But Adri was like a piece of wood.